curlie-may/analytics_accelerator/README.md

 # Company name:  GHopper (see logo)
 Ghopper is an e-commerce company founded in 2018 by two Community College graduates.
 The company began as an online site selling returned, slightly-used electronic components and equipment, mostly to hobbyists.
 GHopper remains an e-commerce company selling a wider range of popular electronics and has expanded globally.
-It is a data-forward company.
-It continues to improve customer satisfaction by tracking customer metrics such as refund rates, loyalty program response and fulfillment times.
-With the rapid rise of AI, GHopper is extending its product line to cover AI-supporting electronics.
+It is a data-forward company that continues to improve customer satisfaction by tracking customer metrics such as refund rates, loyalty program response and fulfillment times.

 #  My role as a Data Analyst hired by GHopper are to provide:
 1) Responses to stakeholders' questions based on an analysis of customer data.